mayeco/patagonia/no-continue.md

 Do not proceed with coding, deployment, or execution.
 Wait for explicit developer confirmation.

+## ⚠️ CRITICAL AI EXECUTION RULES

+**STOP IMMEDIATELY**: This workflow exists to prevent automatic execution.
+Never proceed with any implementation.

+**WAITING PROTOCOL**: Always wait for explicit user confirmation before any action.

+**STATUS REPORTING**: Provide current status and pending items clearly.

+**TERMINATION CONDITIONS**:
+- Always stop after providing status information
+- Never execute any commands or make changes
+- If user requests specific action: Redirect to appropriate workflow
+- This workflow is for status reporting only

 ## Steps

 0. Detect the user's input language (default to Spanish if not clearly English)